 Many multi-academy trusts (MATs) are seeing the benefit of streamlining their website infrastructure by using a single website provider.
-Not only can it help to save time and money, it can also help the trust to maintain a consistent look across all the schools and makes maintaining centralised policies much easier.
+Not only can it help to save time and money, it can also help the trust to maintain a consistent look and feel across all the schools and makes maintaining centralised policies much easier.

 Having worked with a number of MATs, we’ve put together this guide to help trusts make their next trust-wide website project a success.